TEAM MEMBERS

 Special Forces Medical Sergeant (18D)

-Special Forces Medical Sergeants are considered to be the finest first-response/trauma medical technicians in the world.
-Though they're primarily trained with an emphasis on trauma medicine, they also have a working knowledge of dentistry, veterinary care, public sanitation, water quality and optometry.
+Though they’re primarily trained with an emphasis on trauma medicine, they also have a working knowledge of dentistry, veterinary care, public sanitation, water quality and optometry.- Active/Reserve: Both

 - Officer/Enlisted: Enlisted